turbosmurfen/spoton/README.md

        4. If it's correct you should be fine.
 4. Open mIRC.
 5. Paste `//noop $sfile($mircdir)` to mIRC and press enter.
 You will see a file picker dialog.
-6. Copy `spoton.dll` and paste inside this popup window. **OR** save it where you have your other DLL files.
+6. Navigate to the folder where you extracted the archive and select `spoton.dll`.

 # Usage